soheilGarfami/Northwind_dataset_Analysis/2_Data_Analysis.md

 <br>
 <br>

-***now lest take look at our most popular products***
+***Now let's take a look at our most popular products.***
-the row 'total' here indicate the total number of sold
+The 'total' column here indicates the total number of units sold.
 ```sql
 WITH joinedOrders AS (
 SELECT b.* , c.ProductID , c.Quantity FROM  Orders  B JOIN [Order Details]  C ON B.OrderID = C.OrderID